venomz75/aim-assist/README.md

-This is an experimental FPS cheat I created in 2020 to see how hard it was to make one from scratch.
+This is an experimental FPS aim assist I created in 2020 to see how hard it was to make one from scratch.
 I have decided to make it public since the memory offsets are likely outdated and therefore this cannot be compiled and used online.
 It features the following:

 * Lock on aimbot to the target closest to the user's crosshair.